The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: The Token-Guided Graph-Rewriting Machine

-A graph is given by a set of nodes and a set of directed edges.
-Nodes are classified into \emph{proper} nodes and \emph{link} nodes.
-Each edge is directed, and at least one of its two endpoints is a link node.
-An \emph{interface} of a graph is given by two sets of link nodes, namely \emph{input} and \emph{output}.
-Each link node is a source of at most one edge, and a target of at most one edge.
-Input links are the only links that are not a target of any edge, and output links are the only ones that are not a source of any edge.
+We use directed graphs, whose nodes are classified into \emph{proper} nodes and \emph{link} nodes.
+Link nodes are required to meet the following conditions. \begin{itemize} \item For each edge, at least one of its two endpoints is a link node. \item Each link node is a source of at most one edge, and a target of at most one edge. \end{itemize} In particular, a link node is called \emph{input} if it is not a target of any edge, and \emph{output} if it is not a source of any edge.
+An \emph{interface} of a graph is given by the set of all inputs and the set of all outputs.
 When a graph $G$ has $n$ input link nodes and $m$ output link nodes, we sometimes write $G(n,m)$ to emphasise its interface.
 If a graph has exactly one input, we refer to the input link node as ``root''.

+An example graph $G(3,1)$ is shown on the left in Fig.~\ref{fig:GraphExample}.
+It has four proper nodes depicted by circles, and seven link nodes depicted by bullets.
+Its three inputs are placed at the bottom and one output is at the top.
+Shown on the right in Fig.~\ref{fig:GraphExample} is a simplified version of the representation.
+We use the following simplification scheme: not drawing link nodes explicitly (unless necessary), and using a bold-stroke arrow (resp.\ circle) to represent a bunch of parallel edges (resp.\ proper nodes).

 The idea of using link nodes, as distinguished from proper nodes, comes from a graphical formalisation of string diagrams~\cite{KissingerPhD}.\footnote{ Our link nodes should not be confused with the terminology ``link'', which refers to a counterpart of our proper nodes, of proof nets. } String diagrams consist of ``boxes'' that are connected to each other by ``wires'', and may have dangling or looping wires.
 In the formalisation, boxes are modelled by ``box-vertices'' (corresponding to proper nodes in our case), and wires are modelled by consecutive edges connected via ``wire-vertices'' (corresponding to link nodes in our case).
 It is link nodes that allow dangling or looping wires to be properly modelled.
 The segmentation of wires into edges can introduce an arbitrary number of consecutive link nodes, however these consecutive link nodes are identified by the notion of ``wire homeomorphism''.
 We will later discuss these consecutive link nodes, from the perspective of the graph-rewriting machine.
 From now on we simply call a proper node ``node'', and a link node ``link''.